cadolphs/advent_of_code_2020/day14/README.md

 We can add the mask directly to the memory as a pre-apply hook.

 Then the computer is just about running commands.

+## Part 2
+Now we have a change in functionality, and ideally we can refactor things slightly.

+The `Runner` can stay mostly unchanged, but we should be able to specify which version of the bit mask we're using.

+Then we'll have a new version of bit mask class.
+This time applying it to a number (which would be an index) should return a list of indices to write to.

+And we'll need a different version of the memory class, too.